 Dr Chen Jianlin and the microfluidics fabricated by his team.

 The global issue of food waste production has been exacerbated by economic and population growth.
 According to the Food and Agriculture Organization of the United Nations, approximately 1.3 billion tons of food intended for human consumption is lost or wasted annually worldwide.[1]
 In the case of Hong Kong, the daily production of municipal solid waste in 2020 amounted to 10,809 tons, with 30% of that being attributed to food waste.[2]
 Most of the food waste ends up in landfills.
 However, due to the limited landfill capacity, 13 out of 16 landfills have already been closed, leaving only 3 operational.
 Consequently, it is crucial for the government to reduce food waste disposal in landfills and prioritise proper waste management.
-To address this issue, the government has implemented various strategies, one of which involves the anaerobic co-digestion of food waste and sewage sludge, a natural process where microorganisms break down organic materials in the absence of oxygen and produce biogas that can be used as a renewable energy source.
-This method can enhance Hong Kong’s food waste treatment capability and reduce its reliance on landfills.
+To tackle this issue, the government has implemented various strategies, one of which involves the anaerobic co-digestion of food waste and sewage sludge, a natural process where microorganisms break down organic materials in the absence of oxygen and produce biogas that can be used as a renewable energy source.
+This method can enhance Hong Kong's food waste treatment capability and reduce its reliance on landfills.

 However, food waste can have a negative effect in an anaerobic digestion system if it is not managed properly.
 Due to its low pH, the introduction of a large amount of food waste into the system may alter the acidity level, making it more challenging for the system to effectively break down the waste and generate biogas.
 To mitigate potential instabilities in the anaerobic co-digestion process and enhance system efficiency, real-time monitoring of anaerobic co-digestion is essential.
 It enables the early detection of potential system failures and facilitates operators to make timely adjustments.